mikethemadkiwi/redmsnippets/README.md

 # redmsnippets
-snippets of redm code i found handy, or want to use someday
+snippets of redm code

-git add .
-git commit -m "should this be here?" git push
+Research Stuff
+CHAOS UNFOLDS!!
+use whatever, all of this is just stuff you can google smashed together.